briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 (c)(3) of the Internal Revenue Code and that is created by a veteran's organization, a fraternal organization, or a sporting organization in regards to bingo conducted or assisted by a veteran's organization, a fraternal organization, or a sporting organization pursuant to Ohio R.C.
-2915.13.
+[2915.13][ORC Section 2915.13].

 46. _(tt)_ "Game flare" means the board or placard that accompanies each deal of instant bingo tickets and that has printed on or affixed to it the following